philsquared/Catch23/README.md

 ## What's next

+`SECTION`s are supported but could do with more tests.
-In progress right now is support for `SECTION`s, as well as generators (they both run on something called "Execution Nodes").
+Generators, with a new interface, are in-progress (they both run on something called "Execution Nodes").
 The features are there and working, but need more testing and fleshing out.

 Currently, the generators interface is looking like this (same idea as Catch2, but more streamlined implementation):